+1.3.
+This analysis:

-- 1.1.
-This analysis builds on a paper, Changes in Admission Thresholds in English Emergency Departments, which explores changes in the casemix of patients attending emergency departments (EDs) and the propensity of EDs to admit patients.1 This report builds on the journal article, incorporating additional analysis commissioned by NHS England.
-It provides a level of detail that could not be accommodated within the journal, extends the scope of the analysis and refines the methodology.
-In particular, this report; - extends the time period of the earlier work by 12 months, up to 31st March 2016 - enhances the casemix adjustment methods by including information on patient travel times - adjusts the formulation of a number of the casemix-adjustment variables - includes a preliminary assessment of whether the models developed to assess changes in admission thresholds over time can also be used to compare admission thresholds between hospitals. - 1.2.
-The analysis uses the Hospital Episode Statistics for Accident and Emergency Departments for the six-year period from 1st April 2010 to 31st March 2016.
+- extends the time period of the earlier work by 12 months. i.e. up to 31st March 2016 - enhances the casemix adjustment methods by including information on patient travel times - adjusts the formulation of a number of the casemix-adjustment variables - includes a preliminary assessment of whether the models developed to assess changes in admission thresholds over time can also be used to compare admission thresholds between hospitals. - 1.4.
+The analysis uses the Hospital Episode Statistics for Accident and Emergency Departments for the six year period from 1st April 2010 to 31st March 2016.
 Pseudonymised extracts of these datasets were supplied by NHS Digital under a suitable Data Sharing Agreement.
 The analysis has been conducted using Microsoft SQL Server 2012 and R v3.3.2.
-Car travel times from LSOA centroids to EDs for patient attendances were supplied by NHS England. - 1.3.
+Travel times for patient attendances were supplied by NHS England. - 1.5.
 Further information about this project can be obtained from Steven Wyatt, Head of Strategic Analytics, the Strategy Unit (email : swyatt@nhs.net).